-- 6 ounces of white chocolate
+- 6 ounces white chocolate

-- 8 ounces of dark chocolate
+- 8 ounces dark chocolate

-1 Wash and dry the strawberries, making sure the berries are fully dry as water will cause chocolate to seize up.
+Make sure the berries are fully dry as water will cause chocolate to seize up.

 Place some melted dark chocolate into a piping bag with a very small tip, or in a ziplock bag with the little corner snipped off and pipe on buttons and bow tie.